 Almost everyone loves to sit down to a plate of crispy fried chicken, but even the idea of frying it puts your cholesterol levels on red alert.
 A hearty plate of golden fried chicken that’s crispy on the outside and juicy on the inside is something the whole family will love.
 The good news is that you can make well-seasoned, crunchy, and juicy chicken without deep frying and with tons of flavor!

 The secret to our potato chips chicken is that you’ll be switching the panko crumbs, or whatever you use to make it crunchy on the outside, with good old potato chips.
 If you want more spice in your coating, you can choose any flavor of potato chips that suit your taste.
 For a serving of six, you will need one 16-ounce bag of potato chips, one cup of all-purpose flour, one teaspoon of salt and pepper, two beaten eggs, and two and a half pounds of chicken drumsticks and thighs.

 Preheat the oven to 400 degrees Fahrenheit.
 Pulse the potato chips in a food processor, or crush them using a rolling pin.
 Then, take each piece of chicken, and dredge it in flour, then eggs, and then coat it with the potato chip crumbs.
 Put the coated chicken pieces on a baking sheet, and bake for 20 to 25 minutes, or until the crust is golden brown.
 Let it cool for five minutes, and serve.

 These three recipes are perfect anytime you’re feeling overwhelmed and short on time.
-They’re simple, tasty, and sure to be a hit with your entire family!
+They’re simple, tasty, and the ideal lunch solutions for busy moms!